Unit 9: History of Life

 - Micro-evolution: This refers to minor changes that occur within species.
 Nobody debates this.
 Examples we see: the different breeds of dogs, and the different races of men.

-- Macro-evolution: These are major changes that result in new species being formed, which have entirely new body plans, behaviors, and habitats.
+- Macro-evolution: This is different.
+This refers to major changes that result in new species being formed, which have entirely new body plans, behaviors, and habitats.
 One example typically given: Four-legged land-mammals gradually change to cetaceans (modern whales) and live entirely in the sea.

 A few of the major views